Patrik-07/OpenCVFaceDetection/README.md

 ![OpenCV FaceDetection](doc/cover.gif)

 ## Description
 This project was done by 3.
-Face detection made with OpenCV and Google mediapipe.
+Made with Python, OpenCV and Google mediapipe.